 (2) A loan application may be given orally or electronically.
 Our Comment: In the ACORN decision, supra in Section II.H.2., the appellate court reversed the trial court's judgment invalidating the "oral application" portion of §153.12(2).
+As stated in the Norwood decision, supra in Section II.H.1., in which the Texas Supreme Court affirmed in part and reversed in part the appellate court's judgment, §153.12(2),.was "no longer at issue."
+418 S.W.3d at 575.
+See Section II.H. for a discussion of these two decisions.

-2 Revised Interpretation §153.12 effective November 13, 2008.
+9 Revised Interpretation §153.12 effective November 13, 2008.
 Note: This revision did not change §153.12(2).

-§153.13.3 Preclosing Disclosures: Section 50(a)(6)(M)(ii).
+§153.13.10 Preclosing Disclosures: Section 50(a)(6)(M)(ii).
 An equity loan may not be closed before one business day after the date that the owner of the homestead receives a copy of the loan application, if not previously provided, and a final itemized disclosure of the actual fees, points, interest, costs, and charges that will be charged at closing.
-If a bona fide emergency or another good cause exists and the lender obtains the written consent of the owner, the lender may provide the preclosing disclosure to the owner or the lender may modify the previously provided preclosing disclosure on the date of closing.
+If a bona fide emergency or another good cause exists and the lender obtains the written consent of the owner, the lender may provide the preclosing disclosure to the owner or the lender may modify the previously provided preclosing disclosure to the owner or the lender may modify the previously provided preclosing disclosure that replaces the HUD-1 disclosure form for applications received on and after August 1, 2015, and require that the owner and the owner's spouse receive the Closing Disclosure, absent certain circumstance specified in §1026.19(f), no later than three business days before closing.
+This regulatory change will require corresponding amendments to Interpretation §153.13 including, in particular, subsections (3), (4), (5) and (6).
+Home equity lenders must continue to use the HUD-1 disclosure form for all home equity loans for which applications were received prior to August 1, 2015.